AMC Ambassador: 1974

 At the rear, the new bumper was substantially larger and backed by shock absorbers, designed to comply with new National Highway Traffic Safety Administration (NHTSA) regulations requiring standardized front and rear bumpers to withstand a 5 mph impact without damage.
 On sedans, the rear fenders received fiberglass caps that wrapped inward, creating a recessed space for the carryover decklid.
 Within this space, new rectangular taillight housings were mounted, featuring taller white backup lights positioned inboard of the taillights.
 The license plate was relocated from the rear bumper to the area between these new taillight assemblies, with the entire taillight and license plate system on sedans encircled by a chrome trim loop.
 Both the Ambassador and Matador sedans shared this new rear-end styling.
 The station wagons' cargo area and rear design remained similar to previous Ambassadors, save for the massive new bumper and revised taillamps.

 For 1974, the Ambassador Brougham lineup was simplified, no longer offering a two-door hardtop.
 This left only the four-door sedan and station wagon body styles.
-The cancellation of the hardtop was partly due to the low sales volume of the previous Ambassador two-door versions.
+The cancellation of the hardtop was partly due to low sales of the previous Ambassador two-door models.
 Also, it coincided with the introduction of the all-new 1974 Matador coupe.
 The two-door featured a wide B-pillar, a distinctive long hood, and a short rear deck.
 Its design was lauded by Car and Driver as the "Best Styled Car of 1974" on the magazine cover, and the road test noted how it avoided typical mid-1970s styling hallmarks like imitation landau bars and opera lights.

 All Ambassadors came in Brougham trim.
-The interiors featured luxurious upholstery and trim, including standard 50-50 individually adjustable and reclining front seats.
-The dashboard received an all-new instrument panel, and soft-plastic control knobs with international symbols were used.
+The interiors featured luxurious upholstery and trim, including standard 50-50, individually adjustable, reclining front seats.
+The dashboard received an all-new instrument panel incorporating soft-plastic control knobs with international symbols.
 Standard "Abbington" fabric upholstery was featured on sedan bench seats, while ventilated woven vinyl trim was standard for wagon bench seats.
 Optional "Pavillion" fabric was available on individual reclining seats for sedan and station wagon, in black, green, blue, and cinnamon.